rust-lang/rust/src/doc/rustc-dev-guide/src/profiling/with_perf.md

 - Get a clean checkout of rust-lang/master, or whatever it is you want to profile.
 - Set the following settings in your `config.toml`:
-  - `debuginfo-lines = true`
+  - `debuginfo-level = 1` - enables line debuginfo
-  - `use-jemalloc = false` — lets you do memory use profiling with valgrind
+  - `use-jemalloc = false` - lets you do memory use profiling with valgrind
   - leave everything else the defaults
 - Run `./x.py build` to get a full build
 - Make a rustup toolchain pointing to that result
   - see [the "build and run" section for instructions][b-a-r]

 [b-a-r]: ../how-to-build-and-run.html#toolchain

 ## Gathering a perf profile

 perf is an excellent tool on linux that can be used to gather and